authelia/authelia/BREAKING.md

 and read this documentation before upgrading.
 This is where you will get information about breaking changes and about what you should do to overcome those changes.

+## Breaking in v4.15.0
+* Previously if a configuration value did not exist we ignored it.
+Now we will error if someone has specified either an unknown configuration key or one that has changed.
+In the instance of a changed key a more specific error is intended.
+This may cause some people who have not updated their config to see new errors.
+* Authelia now checks the Notifier is configured correctly before becoming available.
+If the SMTP Notifier is used and the configuration is wrong or there is something wrong with the server Authelia will not start.
+If the File Notifier is used and the file is not writable Authelia will not start.
+* Authelia v3 migration tools are being removed in this release due to the length of time which has passed since v4 release.
+Older versions will still be available for migration if needed.
+* **DEPRECATION NOTICE:** Environment variable secrets are insecure and have been replaced by a file based alternative instead of having the plain text secret in the environment variables.
+In version 4.18.0 the old method will be completely removed.
+Read more in the [docs](https://docs.authelia.com/configuration/secrets.html).

 ## Breaking in v4.10.0
 * Revert of `users_filter` purpose.
 This option now represents the complete search filter again, meaning there is no more automatic filter computation based on username.
 This gives the most flexibility.